-Ccourse Course Title Academic Lecture Lab Clinical Outside Pre-requisite(s) Code Credits Hours Hours Hours Hours /Concurrent PTA1350 Physical Therapy Clinical Education I (Semester 3) 4 0 0 180 0 Semester 1 and Semester 2 & Concurrent with PTA1300, PTA1310, PTA1311, PTA1320 and PTA1321 This is the first of three clinical experiences.
+Ccourse Code Course Title Academic Credits Lecture Hours Lab Hours Clinical Hours Outside Hours Pre-requisite(s) /Concurrent PTA1350 Physical Therapy Clinical Education I (Semester 3) 4 0 0 180 0 Semester 1 and Semester 2 & Concurrent with PTA1300, PTA1310, PTA1311, PTA1320 and PTA1321 This is the first of three clinical experiences.
 It is an introduction to the clinical setting for the student Physical Therapist Assistant and provides the students with their initial supervised clinical contact with patients.
 They will have the opportunity to establish appropriate professional relationships with patients and members of the health care delivery team.
 They will also focus on improving their documentation skills.

-Ccourse Code Course Title Academic Credits Lecture Hours Lab Hours Clinical Hours Outside Hours Pre-requisite(s) /Concurrent PTA1400 Pharmacology (Semester 4) 2 30 0 0 60 Semester 1, Semester 2 and Semester 3 & Concurrent with PTA1410 PTA1411, PTA1420, PTA1421 & PTA1450 This course covers the basics of drug action as it relates to physical therapy.
+Ccourse Code Course Title Academic Credits Lecture Hours Lab Hours Clinical Hours Outside Hours Pre-requisite(s) /Concurrent PTA1400 Pharmacology (Semester 4) 2 30 0 0 60 Semester 1, Semester 2 and Semester 3 & Concurrent with PTA1410 PTA1411, PTA1420, PTA1421 & PTA1450 and spastic inflammati This course covers the basics of drug action as it relates to physical therapy.
 Drugs used in the treatment of muscle spasms and spasticity, cardiac drugs, centrally acting drugs, psychological medications, and drugs used in the treatment of pain and inflammation are covered.
 Interactions between rehabilitation and medications that may influence the provision of physical therapy are identified.
 Rehabilitation concerns in pharmacology for the physical therapist assistant are discussed.
-Ccourse Code Course Title Lecture Hours Pre-requisite(s)

-Code /Concurrent Concepts in Physical Therapy I Lab (Semester 4) 1 0 30 0 Semesters 1- 3 & Concurrent with PTA1400 PTA1410, PTA1420, PTA1421 & PTA1450

-In this laboratory course, students will acquire skills based on the knowledge obtained in the concurrent didactic course and from previous courses.
-The course focuses on the techniques used in specialty areas of physical therapy practice, including woman's health, oncology and hematological disorders, chronic pain and stress, connective and periarticular tissue disorders, musculoskeletal dysfunction of the head and face, including temporal mandibular joint (TMJ) disorders, incontinence rehab, mastectomy, and lymphedema management, as well as health and wellness.
+Ccourse Code Course Title Lab Hours Clinical Hours Outside Hours Pre-requisite(s) /Concurrent PTA1411 Concepts in Physical Therapy I Lab (Semester 4) PTA1411 Concepts in Physical Therapy I 1 Lab (Semester 4) A B Concurrent with PTA1400 PTA1410, PTA1420, PTA1421 & PTA1450 PTA1450 n this laboratory course, students will acquire skills based on the knowledge obtained in the concurrent didactic course and rom previous courses.
+The course focuses on the techniques used in specialty areas of physical therapy practice, including woman's health, oncology and hematological disorders, chronic pain and stress, connective and periarticular tissue disorders, woman's health, oncology and hematological disorders, chronic pain and stress, connective and periarticular tissue disorders, musculoskeletal dysfunction of the head and face, including temporal mandibular joint (TMJ) disorders, incontinence rehab, mastectomy, and lymphedema management, as well as health and wellness.